-a classic mare with beautiful action owned by American actress Jennifer O'Neill.
+In Egypt remained two other daughters of Zaafarana, El Ameera (Nazeer x Zaafarana) and Nahid (Sid Abouhom x Zaafarana).
+Nahid produced a son and daughter that came to the U.S. Her daughter Nathela (x Nasralla) was a classic mare with beautiful action owned by American actress Jennifer O'Neill.
 Nahid's son Mazin was imported to the U.S. by Lancer's Arabians as a young horse.
 I saw him shortly after importation and I was struck by his classic type and very fine skin and clean bone.
-He was sic type and very fine skin and clelater exported to Morocco.
+He was later exported to Morocco.
 Nahid's other daughter Kalthoom was sired by the ethereal Farazdac, sire of Ikhnatoon, and she remained a good broodmare at the EAO.

 El Ameera became a foundation mare for Al Badeia Stud in Egypt.
 She was very prolific with 10 foals, nine of them were daughers and only one son.
 Such a large family extends from her that a separate article could be written about her extended family.
 She was a full sister to Ansata Bint Zaafarana but was chestnut in color instead of grey and produced all colors.
-Because she was bred to a diversity of stallions such as Anter, Alaa El Din, many producing 14 foals.
+Because she was bred to a diversity of stallions such as Anter, Alaa El Din, El Araby, Abdoun, Kayed and Seef, she has a more diverse representation.
+Some of her daughters, such as Ferial (x Anter), also had many foals.
+El Ameera's daugther Sabra (x Alaa El Din) was exported to Germany producing 14 foals.